Keck-DataReductionPipelines/MosfireDRP/manual/docs/installing.md

 Now we will invoke that environment:

-    source activate mospy_2018
+    source activate mospy

 Now we will install the DRP itself.
-From now on, if you want to run the DRP, first invoke the appropriate environment using `source activate mospy_2018`.
+From now on, if you want to run the DRP, first invoke the appropriate environment using `source activate mospy`.

 ## Download and Install the DRP